Emergency Dentist — Arvada, CO

 Some dental emergencies can’t be avoided, but there are plenty of ways to lower your risk.
 Keep your mouth as healthy as possible by brushing and flossing daily and visiting Dr. Paylor for regular checkups and cleanings twice a year.
 Get a custom-made mouthguard if you play any sports or grind your teeth at night.
 When you need to open a package, always use scissors or an appropriate tool instead of your mouth.

-Unfortunately, dental injuries can happen at a moment’s notice, which is why it is a good idea to prepare ahead of time.
+Unfortunately, dental injuries can happen when you least expect it, which is why it is a good idea to prepare ahead of time.
 If you have specific questions on your mind, don’t hesitate to contact our dental office to schedule an appointment with our emergency dentist in Arvada, Dr. Paylor.
 However, if you would simply like more information about how to handle a dental emergency, keep reading for the answers to a few frequently asked questions!

 When should I go to the emergency room?

 When it comes to your teeth and gums, visiting Dr. Paylor for treatment is typically the best option.
 After all, he is highly trained in everything from root canals and extractions to dental implants.
 That being said, if your dental injury results in any of the below conditions, then you should visit the emergency room before contacting our dental office:

 - Oral bleeding that lasts longer than 10 minutes.